 Cornell internal transfer applicants should have a very strong academic record in their current program and should be prepared to communicate thoughtfully and in some detail about their interests and reasons for preferring to study in Dyson.
 Internal transfer admission into Dyson is extremely competitive and therefore not all applicants who meet the criteria below are accepted.
-For information and Q&A session registration and information, please refer to the “Questions and Contacts” section at the bottom of the page.
+For information and Q&A session registration, please refer to the “Questions and Contacts” section at the bottom of the page.

 Rising second year and rising third year (i.e., those who apply in their first or second year) currently attending Cornell University are eligible to apply as internal transfer applicants.
 Preference is given to current first year applicants.
 Current juniors and seniors are not eligible for internal transfer to Dyson.
 Students who transferred to Cornell from another university or college are also not eligible for internal transfer to Dyson.

 First-year students exploring the possibility of transferring to Dyson should familiarize themselves with AEM prerequisites to ensure that courses taken during the first year will meet Dyson requirements.

 The application for internal transfer is available here on the Cornell University Undergraduate Admissions site.
-However, students are reminded that Dyson only enrolls internal transfer students for the fall semester.
+It will go live in early March.

 Internal transfer applicants must meet (or complete during the semester in which they apply) the following requirements to be considered for admission: